What is the difference between FreeBact® and other products, such as chlorine?

 Quats

-❌ Chronic environmental toxicity with long lasting effects [19]
+❌ Chronic environmental toxicity with long-lasting effects [19]

 ❌ Suspected to have reproductive toxicity [20]

-❌ Cannot be applied to drink water
+❌ Cannot be applied to drinking water

 ❌ Expensive